 How to sleep when it’s your time of the month

+It's been reported that 67 per cent of women experience disturbed sleep during their time of the month.
 Not only do the symptoms make it uncomfortable but there's also the fear of leaks through the night.

-how to sleep better during your time of the month here:
+Think your sleep suffers during your period?
+Find out how to sleep better during your time of the month here:

 Reduce your liquids